georgemitenkov/GSoC-2021/README.md

 ## Contributions

 Below is the list of commits that I have made during the project.
-I decided to group them logically into 3 groups: LLVM IR changes, Clang changes, and changes in optimizations.
+I decided to group them logically into 4 groups: LLVM IR changes, Clang changes, changes in optimizations and the rest of changes.

 1. **Clang**